sigsum/ansible/README.md

   source: git+https://git.glasklar.is/sigsum/admin/ansible.git
 ```

-In order to install a particular branch of the repo, you can append
-',BRANCHNAME' to the URL.
+In order to install a particular branch of the repo, you can append ``,BRANCHNAME`` to the URL.

 ## Usage